 - GET requests that contain the access token in the querystring should avoid pre-flight requests.

-- If you are still noticing pre-flight requests then you are probably adding some sort of header to your request.
+- If you're still noticing pre-flight requests, you may be adding some type of header to your request.
 Look at MDN’s help on simple requests to see what extraneous header may be triggering the pre-flight.

-These workarounds are only necessary if you are making requests within a browser.
-If you are making requests elsewhere then you should set the access token in the header and use a content type of application/json.
+These workarounds are only necessary if you're making requests within a browser.
+If you're making requests elsewhere, then you should set the access token in the header and use a content type of